silver-mx/web_photo_manager/README.md

-web_photo_manager
+Web photo manager
 =================

-Web application to help cataloging photos based on their properties
+Web application to help cataloging photos based on their dates of creation.